pedrocarvajal/automations-for-ai-for-programmers/workflows/php/refactor-classes.md

 **BEFORE making any changes, THE AI MUST:**

-0. **Read the execution guide first**: Read `standards/task-execution.md` to understand how to proceed with task execution, including how to break down tasks, create task plans, and handle user confirmations.
+0. **Read the execution guide first**: Read `standards/task-execution.md` to understand the general execution process (task breakdown, planning, confirmations).

 **THEN, follow these specific rules for class refactoring:**

 - **Run tests** after each phase - verify all tests pass
 - **Verify linting** after each phase - ensure no errors
 - **EXPLAIN SKIPPED TASKS** - If any task within a phase was not executed, the AI MUST explain why it was skipped (e.g., "Task X was not executed because Y was already present/not needed")

-**CRITICAL RULE**: When refactoring classes, **ALWAYS review existing similar classes** in the codebase and follow the same pattern (structure, naming conventions, documentation style).
+- **ALWAYS review existing similar classes** in the codebase and follow the same pattern (structure, naming conventions, documentation style)

 ---